acerbilab/pybads/docsrc/source/index.rst

 Acknowledgments:
 ################
-Work on the PyBADS package was partly funded by the Academy of Finland Flagship programme: `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.
+Work on the PyBADS package was supported by the Academy of Finland Flagship programme: `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.

 .. toctree::
    :maxdepth: 1